DBT Skills Training

 For clients new to DBT, I offer individual, one-on-one skills training.
 I will go through the DBT manuals with you and teach each skill set to you during our online sessions.
 Then, I will help you personalize the skills and apply them to your life.
 I will assign homework to practice the skills, and to review videos that teach the skills.

 DBT skills help people create a life worth living.
 What are you waiting for?
-Contact me today to schedule a free mini-session and see if DBT is right for you.
+Contact me to schedule a free phone consultation and see if DBT is right for you.